jeffkitson-music/jdice2/README.md

 ## :books: About
 Generate a pseudorandom phrase from the bip39 wordlist for passphrases or seed phrases.
 The method uses a coin flip and four six-sided die to generate a key (h1111 - t4362) that's paired with a word on the wordlist.
 In this implementation five dice are used, with the first die simulating the coin flip.
 Even numbers are heads and odds are tails.

-Note: This does **not** generate bip39-compliant seed phrases.
-Hashing, checksums, etc. are not implemented.
-This just picks random words from the list based on pseudo-dice.
-If you need valid phrases you can [look here](https://github.com/hatgit/BIP39-Mnemonic-Tools).
+Note: getbip39() is the only function that gives a bip39-compliant seed phrase.
+The other functions just pull random words and do **not** implement the last word checksum.
+[This](https://iancoleman.io/bip39/) is a much better tool.
+This repo is really just for learning purposes.
+Please heed the usual warnings about generating passwords and seed phrases securely offline, etc.

 Inspiration:
 - [xkcd: correct horse battery staple](https://xkcd.com/936/)